Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/SobolRsg/sobolrsg.rst

 It has the property that the binary representations of :math:`gray(i)` and :math:`gray(i-1)` differs in only one position, namely, the index of the first 0 digit from the right in the binary representation of :math:`i-1`.

-We generate the points of Sobol using
+Generate the points of Sobol using

 .. math::